mein-lee/jekflix-template/_posts/2021-05-30-internship-at-amazon.md

 <ul class="toc_list">
    <li><a href="#Reinforcement Learning for Autonomous Vehicle Simulation">Reinforcement Learning for Autonomous Vehicle Simulation</a></li>
   <li><a href="#NLP Automation">NLP Automation</a></li>
-  <li><a href="#Cloud Practioner Certification">Gitlet</a></li>
+  <li><a href="#Cloud Practioner Certification">Cloud Practioner Certification</a></li>
-  <li><a href="#Recommendation Engine Research">Scheme Interpreter</a></li>
+  <li><a href="#Recommendation Engine Research">Recommendation Engine Research</a></li>
 </ul>
 </div>

-<h1 id="Reinforcement Learning for Autonomous Vehicle Simulation">Reinforcement Learning for Autonomous Vehicle Simulation</h1>
+<h2 id="Reinforcement Learning for Autonomous Vehicle Simulation">Reinforcement Learning for Autonomous Vehicle Simulation</h2>

 ![Racing League](/assets/img/uploads/giphy_car.gif "Racing League")

 That's my (simulated) car!
 See how smoothly it manuevers each turn?
 I coded that!!! :)

 AWS DeepRacer is a way of using Reinforcement Learning, an advanced machine learning technique, to train models.
-I coded a reward function, fed it to a model, and trained it for 10+ hours to recorgize turning angles, avoid going off-track, find the apex of a turn, and optimize speed.
+I coded a reward function that penalizes oe incentivizes vehicle action, fed it to a model, and trained it for 10+ hours to recorgize turning angles, avoid going off-track, find the apex of a turn, and optimize speed.
 I learned to read patterns from each training iteration and made changes to my model that will help my autonomous vehicle manuever more smoothly.

 Then, I participated in the intern league, where Amazon interns from all over the world submit their trained autonomous vehicles to compete in three simulated races.
 My simulated vehicle and I proudly represented team Malaysia as we ranked top 10 in the final round.

-<h1 id="NLP Automation">NLP Automation</h1>
+<h2 id="NLP Automation">NLP Automation</h2>

 ![AWS Automation](/assets/img/uploads/automation.png "AWS Automation")